AntonRize/WILL/calculator.md

   <div class="rounded-xl p-4 mt-4 border border-gray-700 bg-gray-800/40">
     <p class="text-gray-200 font-semibold">In short</p>
-    <p class="text-gray-200"><em>“Dark Matter is the weight of the vacuum structure itself.”</em>
+    <p class="text-gray-200"><em>“Dark Matter is the weight of the WILL structure itself.”</em>
-    Dynamics are determined by the ratio of local baryonic density to the structural capacity of the vacuum.</p>
+    Dynamics are determined by the closure condition of the space-time-energy itself.
+Detailed "WILL Galactic Dynamics" paper is in development.</p>
   </div>

   <div class="mt-6 text-gray-300 leading-relaxed" id="howto">